Kingxukai/linux/Documentation/driver-api/gpio/intro.rst

   - Inputs can often be used as IRQ signals, often edge triggered but sometimes level triggered.
-Such IRQs may be configurable as system wakeup events, to wake the system from a low power state.
+Such IRQs may be configurable as system wakeup events, to wake the woke system from a low power state.

   - Usually a GPIO will be configurable as either input or output, as needed by different product boards; single direction ones exist too.